 General data protection regulations apply to fund managers when processing personal data.
-These include the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, which repealed Directive 95/46/EC (General Data Protection Regulation) and the Law 58/2019, 8 August 2019 (Portuguese Data Protection Law).
+These include the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, which repealed Directive 95/46/EC (the "General Data Protection Regulation") and the Law 58/2019 of 8 August 2019 (the "Portuguese Data Protection Law").

-In addition, more specific requirements are applicable to fund managers, such as European Securities and Markets Authority (ESMA) Guidelines on outsourcing to cloud service providers and the national financial supervisory authorities' (BdP, ASF and CMVM) Recommendations on Business Continuity Management (revised) approved by the National Council of Financial Supervisors ("CNSF") on 20 September 2021.
+In addition, more specific requirements are applicable to fund managers, such as the European Securities and Markets Authority (ESMA) Guidelines on outsourcing to cloud service providers and the national financial supervisory authorities' (Banco de Portugal (BdP), Autoridade de Supervisão de Seguros e Fundos de Pensões (ASF) and CMVM) Recommendations on Business Continuity Management (revised) approved by the National Council of Financial Supervisors (Conselho Nacional de Supervisores Financeiros, or CNSF) on 20 September 2021.